Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Methodology

-\begin{enumerate} \item Age of the speaker.
-The original corpora contained the birth year of the speaker, from which we computed the speaker's age and dichotomized it into two groups using the cut-point of 45 years so that the class variable contains two labels: \begin{itemize} \item young (label=0): speakers under or equal to 45 years; \item old (label=1): speakers over 45 years. \end{itemize} To obtain reliable results but limit the computational, we randomly selected \num{10000} speeches from each of the six parliaments, of which \num{5000} were by speakers under 45 and \num{5000} by speakers over 45 years.
+\item Age of the speaker.
+The original corpora contained the birth year of the speaker, from which we computed the speaker's age.
+We dichotomized the age into two groups, separately for each country, using the Bayesaian AB testing to maximize the difference in sentiment between the younger and older group of MPs.
+The details of this process are contained in Section \ref{results:sentiment_age}.

 \item Gender of the speaker.
 The original datasets contain a meta-data variable with the value 'F' for female and 'M' for male speakers, which we converted into 0 for females and 1 for males.
-We randomly selected \num{2500} speeches males and \num{2500} speeches by females.
+We randomly selected \num{2500} speeches by male and \num{2500} speeches by female MPs.

 \item Political wing of the speaker.
-We analyzed two settings of this variable: one to distinguish between centrally positioned parties and another to distinguish between extreme political parties.
-Thus, for all six parliaments, we labeled speeches of speakers from center-left and center-right with 0 and 1, respectively.
-The same procedure was done for speakers of extreme parties, marking with 0 extreme-left and with 1 extreme-right parties.
-For both center and extreme comparisons, we selected \num{2500} speeches from the left and \num{2500} speeches from the right-wing of the political spectrum. \end{enumerate}
+We assumed that both left and right political parties can be split into moderate (center-leaning) and extreme (far-left and far-right).
+We separately predicted the differences between the moderate parties (i.e. center-left and center-right) and extreme parties (extreme-left and extreme-right).
+For both center-leaning and extreme party comparisons, we selected \num{2500} speeches from the left and \num{2500} speeches from the right-wing of the political spectrum.